Everything You Need to Know About Being a School Nurse

 Becoming a school nurse could be the change of course in your career you’ve been looking for!
 Children are some of your favorite patients, and maybe you even have school-age kids of your own, making school nursing a natural fit for you.

 What exactly do school nurses do, and how can you make the career transition?
-We spoke with Lynn Landseadel, who was a school nurse for more than two decades and is a current nursing instructor at Rasmussen College, for insights into the life of a school nurse.
+We spoke with Lynn Landseadel, who was a school nurse for more than two decades and is a current nursing instructor at Rasmussen University, for insights into the life of a school nurse.

 What does a school nurse do?

 School nurses are the primary medical resource for children and adults during the school day.
 You probably have some memories of a school nurse from your own childhood days.
 Maybe you rested in the nurse’s office when you got a bad headache, or were sent there in search of bandages after skinning your knee at recess.
 Though school nurses are responsible for caring for kids in situations like these, their job duties don’t end there.

 The main focus of a school nurse is making sure every student has what they need to learn well, which often includes managing health concerns.
 Much of a school nurse’s job comes down to what is essentially case management, according to Landseadel.
 “School nurses create, distribute and coordinate care plans for children and teens who need additional physical and/or mental health support to be successful in school.”